 The air superiority of the rebellious side broke the republican lines without distinguishing between civilians and military.
 The town was taken over by the nationals and then recovered by the Republicans.
 That July Manuel woke up to the sound of the bombers determined to reverse the advance of the Republican troops.
 His uncle Ramon made sausages for breakfast, the boy was not hungry but his uncle insisted that he eat a lot because they were going to need it.
 "I have a feeling it’s going to be a very long day today", Ramon said.

 And so it was.
 The bombs began to wipe out the houses in the village, one after the other.
 The neighbors gathered at their uncles' house because it had very strong stone walls.
 But they did not resist.
 Manuel escaped from his uncles' home along with Rosita, a local girl with whom he shared luck during the bombing.
 After hiding places, they were able to get away from the village, but the bombs were still falling.
-They took refuge in a hut next to Corbera’s water tank.
+Following the path that goes to the village public wash, they took refuge in a hut next to Corbera’s water tank.
 There they hid among the diesel engines of the pumps that were used to draw water from a well.
 "They’re chasing us right here!", shouted Manuel.
 And then the brick hut fell on their heads and Manuel felt he was buried under the rubble.
 But everything began to move around at great speed.
 The town’s water reservoir had been destroyed and now the water was dragging it in the middle of a quagmire.

 The next thing Manuel remembers, and reflected in his memoir “The tall soldier”, is that a man grabbed him, pulled him out of the stream and carried him on his shoulders to the village.
 The little wounded man asked for his friend Rosita and the soldier said only two words in Spanish: "I’m a Canadian".
 He was a brigadier of the Mackenzie-Papineau battalion, made up of Canadian volunteers and integrated with other units of foreigners, such as the Abraham Lincoln of the American Brigade, into the fifteenth battalion of the International Brigades.